-With spring just around the corner, the warming temperatures remind us that there’s a gorgeous lake just up the hill from the Napa Valley floor.
+With summer right around the corner, the warming temperatures remind us that there’s a gorgeous lake just up the hill from the Napa Valley floor.
 At 23 miles long, Lake Berryessa is the largest lake in Napa County, with a 2,000-acre wildlife area along its east side.
 When full, it stores 1.6 million acre feet of water, making it one of the largest bodies of fresh water in California.

-Boating and paddle sports.
+- Boating and paddle sports.
 The lake has two marinas and three recreation areas with concessions and paddle sports such as kayaking, canoeing, and paddle-boarding are increasingly popular.
 You can hand-launch anywhere with legal access to the water, then explore the whole lake to find quiet coves and beautiful views.

-Fishing.
+- Fishing.
 If angling’s your thing, you can fish for both cold- and warm-water species, including rainbow trout, bass, catfish, crappie, and bluegill.

-Hiking and picnicking.
+- Hiking.
 Around the lake’s perimeter, there are at least six easy trails – from .1 mile to 2.6 miles – that invite you to explore, observe wildlife, and enjoy great views among the grassy hills dotted with oak and manzanita.

-Swimming.
+- Swimming.
 Berryessa’s water reaches temperatures of up to 75 degrees in the summer, and there are beaches at the various concession areas.
 Note that there are no life-guarded areas at Lake Berryessa, so swim at your own risk.

-Cycling.
+- Cycling.
 Bicycling is allowed in all of the day-use areas, and the roads surrounding the lake offer a variety of terrain and challenges.
 Note that the Smittle Creek Trail has bridges and stairs and was not designed with bicycles in mind.

-Bird-watching.
+- Bird-watching.
 Eagles, hawks, songbirds, and wild turkeys are just a few of the species you can spot here.